fkretlow/automaton/README.md

-# fsm-clj
+# Automaton

-A tiny library to model finite state machines.
-No macros, just Clojure data structures.
+A library to model state machines.

 ## Usage